 Ready to start searching listings in Bloomfield?
 Search Bloomfield Homes.

-The Bloomfield Recreation Department is to provide its community with diverse, year round youth, adult, senior and family orientated programs utilizing their extraordinary parks and recreation facilities.
-These affordable activities are to be well-supervised, age appropriate and conducted at convenient times and locations all while enhancing physical, social and cultural growth of all residents.
+The Bloomfield Recreation Department is to provide its community with diverse, year-round youth, adult, senior and family orientated programs utilizing their extraordinary parks and recreation facilities.
+These affordable activities are to be well-supervised, age-appropriate and conducted at convenient times and locations all while enhancing the physical, social and cultural growth of all residents.